Code-Institute-Submissions/my-portfolio-website/README.md

 -Bootstrap has been used for major stiling including some JS features and the grid system.
 -FontAwsome has been used for all icons you can find across the website.
 -Google Fonts has been used to import all fonts used.
+All definitions along the website are quoted from Wikipedia.
 Special thanks go also to The Code Institute for the git hub template they provided me allowing to limit time losses.